 One of the essential rules of pickleball is that the server must hit the ball with an underhand stroke while keeping one foot stationary.
 While this rule has long been established, there has been some debate over whether tossing the ball while serving in pickleball is legal.

-That said, experienced players may choose to employ tossing in certain situations, such as during fast rallies or when trying to create a spin on their shots; however, this should only be done after careful consideration of the potential risks associated with each situation.
+That said, experienced players may choose to employ tossing in certain situations, such as during fast rallies or when trying to create spin on their shots.
+However, this should only be done after careful consideration of the potential risks associated with each situation.

 Tossing Tips for Pickleball Volley Serve

-• Tip 4: Vary your speed, spin, and serve placement to keep your opponent guessing and off balance.
+Tip 4: Vary your speed, spin, and serve placement to keep your opponent guessing and off balance.
 Use a different serve every time or become predictable.
 Experiment with different angles, depths, and directions of your serve.
+This strategy can prevent your opponent from anticipating your next move and make your serves more challenging to return.

 FAQs